l3r8yJ/l3r8yj.github.io/_posts/2023/2023-08-06-dont-be-shy-cry.md

 all the code that you write at work will be read by someone, will be maintained by someone.
-Tests which you write will fail on someone’s code change, and when this guy or girl tries to find reason why tests failed, they won't have to spend 2-3 hours to make clear why you’re comparing dto1 and dto2 in test called compareTest.
+Tests which you write will fail on someone’s code change, and when this guy or girl tries to find reason why tests failed, they won't have to spend 2-3 hours to make clear why you’re comparing dto1 and dto2 in test called `compareTest`.

 Also tell yourself, never, never do this.
 ```java